Robotics & autonomous systems

 Mobile industrial robots

 AGVs, AMRs, factory floor delivery, parts pickers.
 Eldric ties into the IoT worker for OPC-UA / Modbus / MQTT, then runs perception + decision locally.
-Soft real-time tag-to-action ~50 ms on the demo cluster.
+Soft real-time tag-to-action on the demo cluster.

 Inspection drones & crawlers

 Aerial inspection drones (turbine halls, transmission lines), pipeline crawlers, sewer-inspection rovers.
-Long disconnect windows. xLSTM forecasting predicts when the robot will lose contact and pre-plans the recovery path.
+Long disconnect windows. xLSTM forecasting tracks link-quality trends in the telemetry to pre-stage a recovery path ahead of a likely disconnect.

 Service robots